-Pipeline markers are required by the Department of Transportation and API standards to prevent accidental rupture during excavation, as a struck pipeline can cause explosions, environmental damage, and service loss, and our pipeline signs are often paired with our utility marking tape for complete above-ground and underground hazard identification.
+Pipeline markers are required by the Department of Transportation (DOT) and API standards to prevent accidental rupture during digging.
+A hit pipeline can cause explosions, environmental damage, and loss of service, which is why they are often used with utility marking tape.

 Pipeline signs (or pipeline markers) are posts or signs used to identify the location of underground pipelines.
 They warn excavators of buried gas, oil, or water lines and provide emergency contact information.
 These are essential for promoting general safety signs in construction zones.